fastify/fastify/docs/Errors.md

 <a name="FST_ERR_CTP_INVALID_MEDIA_TYPE"></a>
 #### FST_ERR_CTP_INVALID_MEDIA_TYPE

-The received media type is not supported (i.e. there is no suitable content-type parser for it).
+The received media type is not supported (i.e. there is no suitable `Content-Type` parser for it).

 <a name="FST_ERR_CTP_INVALID_CONTENT_LENGTH"></a>
 #### FST_ERR_CTP_INVALID_CONTENT_LENGTH